BU

 Seasonal

-A traditional pumpkin pie made with thin sheets of dough filled with grated pumpkin, walnuts, and spices like cinnamon and cloves.
-It's often enjoyed during the fall and winter months.
+Traditional pumpkin pie made with thin dough filled with grated pumpkin, walnuts, and spices like cinnamon and cloves.
+Often enjoyed during fall and winter months.

 vegetarianContains: NutsContains: Gluten